sqitchers/docker-sqitch/README.md

 Image.
 It's built on [Debian bookworm-slim] in an effort to keep the image as small as possible while supporting all known engines.
-It includes support for managing [PostgreSQL], [CockroachDB], [YugabyteDB], [SQLite], [MariaDB] ([MySQL]), and [Firebird] databases, and other images may be built to support for the other database engines that Sqitch supports.
+It includes support for managing [PostgreSQL], [CockroachDB], [YugabyteDB], [SQLite], [MariaDB] ([MySQL]), and [Firebird] databases.
+Images whose tags include `clickhouse` add support for [ClickHouse].
+Other images may be built to support for the other database engines that Sqitch supports.

 Notes
 -----